ShivThakar18/Stackpole-International/Sediment Tests/README.md

 These files contain specific 'search' and 'get' functions dependent on the group because the information that must be extracted from the Sediment Test is different.

+#### Part Group Files - Jomesa 5.3 Update (August 10th, 2023)
+In Revision 5.2, the program searches for only the latest file.
+In Revision 5.3, the program checks the last 10 files and verifies if the files have already been saved.
+If any file from the last 10 files is not in the last, continue with parsing and sending to the database.

 ### Pictures
 When a file with PIC_DIR+"**\\*_fullreport.pdf" appears in the pictures directory (this happens when Node-Red moves a pdf into this folder when Specs have been validated).
 Depending on the part group, certain pages are extracted and saved into the PIC_DIR.